Mumble-SRL/MBurger-PHP-SDK/README.md

 To apply specific orders is available this method `sortBy(string $value, string $direction = 'asc')`. the first argument specify on which value do the sorting, and the second the direction.
 Example:

     $response = (new MBurger())->sortBy('created_at', 'desc')->take(15)->getSections(100);

+The default sorting in by _id_ and ascending.

 > NOTE: this method is only available on functions that returns a list of items.